 The majority of crude oil currently sold in North Dakota is transported through the Dakota Access Pipeline (DAPL) to the US Gulf Coast.
-A short distance of the DAPL crosses underneath a lake in South Dakota.
-In July 2020, a United States District Court Judge made a ruling that the US Army Corps of Engineers (USACE), which had provided a crossing permit under that lake to allow the DAPL to be constructed in 2017, failed to prepare an environmental impact statement (EIS) for this particular easement.
+A short section of the DAPL crosses underneath Lake Oahe in South Dakota.
+In July 2020, a United States District Court Judge made a ruling that the US Army Corps of Engineers (USACE), which had provided a crossing permit under the lake, failed to prepare an environmental impact statement (EIS) for this particular easement.
 The United States District Court Judge ordered the DAPL to be shut down and emptied of oil while the USACE prepared the necessary environmental analysis.
-Energy Transfer, which owns the DAPL, and the USACE appealed that decision to the DC Circuit Court of Appeals (DCCOA).
+Energy Transfer, which owns the DAPL, and the USACE, appealed the decision to the DC Circuit Court of Appeals (DCCOA).
 The DCCOA reversed the order to suspend operations and empty the pipeline but upheld the vacatur of the easement under Lake Oahe.
-A decision by the DCCOA in January 2021 allows DAPL to remain operational while the USACE prepares the EIS.
-In a May 3, 2021 court filing, USACE indicated that the court ordered EIS would likely be completed in March 2022 and that the agency intends to allow pipeline to continue transporting crude, unless the DC District Court rules otherwise.
-Both the State of North Dakota and the MHA Nation have issued recent statements and legal petitions in support of DAPL's continued operations.
-Energy Transfer, the owner of the DAPL, filed a motion at the end of April asking the U.S. Supreme Court to intervene in the ongoing legal battle; it remains uncertain whether the case will be taken up by the highest U.S. court.
-In the event the DAPL is required to shut down, management believes there is currently adequate excess rail capacity, and alternative pipeline capacity to transport the reduced levels of oil currently produced from the basin.
+A decision by the DCCOA in January 2021 allowed DAPL to remain operational while the USACE prepares the EIS.
+In a May 3, 2021 court filing, USACE indicated that the court ordered EIS would likely be completed in March 2022 and that the agency intends to allow pipeline to continue transporting crude in the interim period.
+Both the State of North Dakota and the MHA Nation have issued statements and legal petitions in support of DAPL's continued operations.
+On June 22, 2021, the United States District Court Judge issued an order dismissing all outstanding counts in the case including the requirement that USACE file periodic status updates to the court on the progress of the EIS.
+The USACE will continue to provide monthly updates to the public and stakeholders on their environmental review, as required under the National Environmental Policy Act (NEPA).
+The Plaintiffs may still challenge the forthcoming EIS and/or Record of Decision (ROD) this must be done under separate legal action.
+Most recently, in July 2021, Energy Transfer was cited for probable stormwater violations by the U.S. Pipeline and Hazardous Materials Safety Administration (PHMSA) and issued a civil penalty of \$93,200.
+This recent enforcement action does not interfere with or impede DAPL's ongoing operations.
+In the event the DAPL would be required to shut down in the future, management believes there is currently adequate excess rail capacity and alternative pipeline capacity to transport the reduced levels of oil currently produced from the basin.
 Transporting crude oil by rail is more expensive than transportation through the DAPL and may lead to a decrease in realized crude oil prices if such an event occurs.